Yesterday, the U.S. District Court for the Southern District of Georgia issued an order in Georgia v. Biden, concluding:

 [T]he Court ORDERS that Defendants are ENJOINED, during the pendency of this action or until further order of this Court, from enforcing the vaccine mandate for federal contractors and subcontractors in all covered contracts in any state or territory of the United States of America.

 A nationwide injunction!
 If you've been tracking the various vaccine mandates... well, let's just say they're not doing very well.
 The CMS mandate (for healthcare providers) has likewise been blocked nationwide.
-The headliner, i.e., the OSHA mandate, has likewise been enjoined and paused by OSHA pending a consolidated review (of a bunch of cases) at the Sixth
+The headliner, i.e., the OSHA mandate, has likewise been enjoined and paused by OSHA pending a consolidated review (of a bunch of cases) at the Sixth.

 Why as the federal contractor mandate blocked?
 Well, the gist of it is that Pres.
 Biden relied on the Procurement Act, and the Court concluded that the Procurement Act did not authorize the president to issue such a mandate.
-A few of the key steps:
+A few of the key steps:1.
+The Court recognizes that the President is authorized to set procurement policy.

 The Procurement Act does "emphasiz[e] the leadership role of the President in setting Government-wide procurement policy on matters common to all agencies, Congress intended that the President play a direct and active part in supervising the Government’s management functions.”